Table of Contents

-Columbian coffee, on the other hand, is simply Arabica coffee that was grown in Columbia.
-This may make you wrongly assume that there are no major differences between Arabica and Columbian coffee but the truth is, the ground in which the plant grows plays a crucial role in deciding the quality and taste of the coffee.
+Colombian coffee, on the other hand, is simply Arabica coffee that was grown in Colombia.
+This may make you wrongly assume that there are no major differences between Arabica and Colombian coffee but the truth is, the ground in which the plant grows plays a crucial role in deciding the quality and taste of the coffee.

-In fact, Columbian coffee goes through an additional step of bean processing, which further influences the coffee flavor.
+In fact, Colombian coffee goes through an additional step of bean processing, which further influences the coffee flavor.
 Its harvesting and processing process is different from the traditional process.